Tahmid200-2673/toy-marketplace-client-side/README.md

 • In All Toys Route in navbar you will see the all toys by users

-• In My Toys Route you will see your added toys and also you can update and delete your existing toys
+• In My Toys Route in navbar you will see your added toys and also you can update and delete your existing toys

+• In Add a Toys Route in navbar you will be able to add toys by category

 • In Blog Route you will see all the given question and answers